spatialos/gdk-for-unity/docs/content/testing/testing-guidelines.md

 In most cases, each test file will contain one fixture.
 In this case, this fixture can be named `<ClassName>Tests`.

-The test methods should math this pattern:
+The test methods should match this pattern:

 > `<method>_should_<action>_when_<conditions>`.

-### Setup and Teardown
+### Setup and teardown

-Structure within the file, using NUnit concepts for set up and tear down:
+The following snippet shows the recommended order of the NUnit set up and tear down annotations:

 ```cs
 [TestFixture]